Mahe94/mahe94.github.io/_pages/talks.md

 ---

 * Conference/Workshop Talks
+    * On the Variants of Subset Sum: Projected and Unbounded, SYNASC 2023
     * Efficient reductions and algorithms for Subset Product, CALDAM 2023
     * On the bases of Z^n lattice, SYNACS 2022
     * On the hardness of monomial prediction problem, WCC 2022
     * Cryptanalysis of Round-Reduced KECCAK using Non-Linear Structures, INDOCRYPT 2019

 ---